 Sustainable Plant Protection Transition: A global health approach (SPRINT)

-SPRINT will conduct multi-disciplinary research to:
+SPRINT conducts multi-disciplinary research to

 - Harmonise data collection approaches across Europe and collect the critical data needed to inform integrated approaches to fully assess overall risks and impacts of pesticide formulations, residues and metabolites.